Cocote-Team/Magento1Plugin-V-1-0/README.md

 # Magento 1 Module for Cocote.com website.

-This module generates feed and communicates with cocote.com website to let it aggregate your products data.
+This module generates feed and communicates with cocote.com website to let it aggregate your products data and monitor related orders.

 Installation
 To install the module just copy content of the module to main folder of your application.